The Road to Digital Money

 If private digital currencies aren’t the answer, is there a better version of ultra-safe cash for the future?

-Research is just beginning, but the idea of a digital currency issued by central banks makes some sense.
+Research is underway at the Bank of Canada, because exploring the idea of a central bank digital currency makes sense.
 In theory, it could provide the safety of cash, with the convenience of modern electronic payments.

 It could take many forms, but two broad approaches are